Waa-Ihaab/pointing-system/README.md

 Components used:
 ESP8266
 Fingerprint sensor AS600
-3D printing a box to assemble the components"
+3D printing a box to assemble the components

 Here are the component connections: